krnb/hugo-noobsec/content/crtp-cheatsheet.md

 ---
-title: powerview-cheatsheet
+title: CRTP Cheatsheet
 date: 2020-12-23 22:30:19
 tags: [cheatsheet, powerview, active directory]
 ---

-# PowerView Cheatsheet
+# CRTP Cheatsheet

 This cheatsheet corresponds to an older version of PowerView deliberately as this is the version that was used in Pentester Academys' CRTP certification course.
-This cheatsheet will be updated to the latest version of PowerView soon.
+Updated AD enumeration (PowerView/SharpHound) cheatsheet can be found at [AD Enumeration](/ad-cheatsheet)

 ## Helpful Commands